 Dynamic businesses are in a constant battle with time, and there are a lot of urgent business adaptations that they need to make to succeed.
 With a rolling forecast, businesses can better respond to time-sensitive decisions to ensure the company is perpetually advancing its goals.
 The forecast is regularly updated at predetermined intervals to ensure that forecasts are always based on the most relevant and timely information.

-Rolling forecasts are indispensable to large enterprises, and they provide the versatile planning abilities that dynamic industries need.
-Nonetheless, many businesses fail to implement rolling forecasts effectively, resulting in an overly convoluted process that is difficult to maintain.
+Rolling forecasts are indispensable to large enterprises, and they provide the versatile financial planning and budgeting abilities that dynamic industries need.
+Nonetheless, many businesses fail to implement rolling forecasts effectively, resulting in an overly convoluted budgeting process that is difficult to maintain.

 With cloud-based EPM software, businesses can greatly simplify their rolling forecasts, streamline the budget cycle, and reduce human error.
 With multi-dimensional forecasting abilities, businesses will have greater control over their budgets while experiencing increased visibility and control over the what-if scenarios that drive business decision making.